 - Preheat the oven to 400ºF / 200ºC.

 - Have ready an 8-inch square or round tart pan with removable bottom.

 - Core plums (see note below), cut in half and each half in thirds or fourths.

-- Combine the flour, walnuts, and sugar in a large bowl.
+- Combine the flour, almonds, and sugar in a large bowl.

 - Add the butter and the egg yolk.

 - Mix, either by hand or with an electric mixer, until crumbly.
 I always do it in the food processor.

 - Press 1 ½ cups of the crumb mixture in an even layer into the bottom and sides of the pan.
 Be sure to press on the unions bottom/side so that it un-molds well.